KarlReynolds/RhobuntuX1/README.md

 HOW?
 (Warning: Insufficient technical capability / knowledge can ruin your SD card / Xperia X1 / computer.
 YOU DO THIS ALL AT YOUR OWN RISK!)
 =============
+Download the archive RhobuntuX1.tar.gz to a folder on your computer.
+Extract the contents (e.g. "tar -zxvf RhobuntuX1.tar.gz" from Linux command line) Then proceed as below:

 Simple Method (booting from an image file / non-partitioned booting):
 --------------------------------------------------------------------------------